NBA Rumors: Carmelo Anthony Could Be L.A. Lakers’ Plan B If They Fail To Acquire Andre Iguodala

-Since the 2019 NBA free agency started, rumors continue to swirl around Andre Iguodala and his future with the Memphis Grizzlies.
+Since the 2019 NBA free agency started, rumors have swirled around Andre Iguodala and his future with the Memphis Grizzlies.
 Having a veteran mentor with plenty of championship experience may benefit the Grizzlies’ young core, but at this point in his NBA career, Iguodala would definitely prefer to play for a legitimate title contender than stay on a rebuilding team.

 In an appearance on The Lowe Post, Adrian Wojnarowski of ESPN revealed that if the Grizzlies agree to buyout Andre Iguodala’s contract, the Los Angeles Lakers would emerge as one of his top favorite landing spots.
-The Lakers may have succeeded to acquire Anthony Davis and quality veterans this summer, but to further strengthen their chance of fully dominating the Western Conference and contending for the NBA championship title in the 2019-20 NBA season, they still continue to find ways to address some of the issues on their roster.
+The Lakers may have succeeded in acquiring Anthony Davis and quality veterans this summer, but to further strengthen their chance of fully dominating the Western Conference and contending for the NBA championship title in the 2019-20 NBA season, they must still continue to find ways to address some issues on their roster.

 Targeting Andre Iguodala makes a lot of sense for the Lakers as he would give them a defensive-minded wingman who could serve as LeBron James’ primary backup next season.
 Unfortunately for the Lakers, as of now, the Grizzlies haven’t considered the idea of letting Iguodala walk away as an unrestricted free agent, believing that there will be NBA teams who will be willing to throw away valuable assets for the veteran small forward before the 2020 February NBA trade deadline.